 There are a lot of things to consider, and a lot of routes available to you.
 Think about where your business is currently at, and what the next steps are going to be, and make the most of any networks you have to seek out advice from those who have already been through the process.
 You can also access a 1:1 consultation via Hatch to talk this through with an expert.

-Advice and resources on accessing social investment for your small business as an underrepresented founder in the UK.
+Advice and resources on sustaining investor relationships for underrepresented founders of small businesses in the UK.